Monte Pic/Pitschberg (2363 m) is a mountain that rises above Santa Cristina in Val Gardena, Dolomites.

 You can pay using the EasyPark app, or with a credit card.

 Outside of peak season, the parking lot is free.
-Note: camping/camping vans can’t park here between 8 pm and 6 am.
-Camping is not permitted.
+Note: camping/camping vans can’t park here between 8 pm and 6 am, as camping is not permitted.

 Monte Pic – Seceda Trail Description